Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Results

 \subsection{H2: Overall Training Effects}

-Contrary to H2, training did not produce statistically significant improvements in either click reduction or reporting behavior.
-Main effect analysis showed no significant difference between trained and untrained groups for click rates (F(2, 12086) = 0.800, p = 0.450) or report rates (F(2, 12086) = 0.874, p = 0.417).
+\textit{H2 was not supported}.
+Training did not produce statistically significant improvements in either click reduction or reporting behavior.
+Main effect analysis showed no significant difference between trained and untrained groups for click rates (F(2, 12086) = 0.800, $p$=0.450) or report rates (F(2, 12086) = 0.874, $p$=0.417).
 This finding aligns with recent large-scale evidence suggesting minimal effectiveness of current training approaches~\cite{hoUnderstandingEfficacyPhishing2025}.